exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Vegeta](https://github.com/exu/go-workshops/tree/master/620-libs-vegeta)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Vegeta use ([code for: Libs Vegeta](https://github.com/exu/go-workshops/tree/master/620-libs-vegeta)) link to follow code examples